LeBron scores 32, AD adds 21 in Lakers’ 95-86 win over Jazz

+By the final 90 seconds, Davis and James were enjoying a blowout win from the bench.

+It’s only a start, but it’s exactly what the Lakers had in mind when these two superstars elected to team up in Hollywood.

-LOS ANGELES (AP) — Anthony Davis had 21 points and seven rebounds during his home debut for the Lakers, and LeBron James had 32 points, 10 assists and seven rebounds in Los Angeles’ 95-86 victory over the Utah Jazz on Friday night.
+Davis had 21 points and seven rebounds in his first home game with the Lakers, and James delivered 32 points, 10 assists and seven rebounds Friday night during Los Angeles’ 95-86 victory over the Utah Jazz.

 Troy Daniels hit four 3-pointers and scored 15 points for the Lakers, who were impressive in unveiling their revamped lineup.
-Along with the offensive fireworks expected from a team boasting Davis and James, Los Angeles forced 23 turnovers by a talented Utah team and won comfortably behind that gritty defense.
+Along with the offensive fireworks expected from a team boasting Davis and James, Los Angeles forced 23 turnovers by a talented Utah squad and won comfortably behind that gritty defense.

+“We are the real deal defensively,” Davis said.
+“We try to lay our hats on defense.
+We want to be a defensive-oriented team, and guys came in and were pesky today.”

+Davis had already played in a regular-season game at Staples Center in a Lakers uniform while getting wildly cheered — but that happened three days earlier during the Lakers’ loss in the Clippers’ home opener.

+The star big man is still looking for his flow, but he blocked five shots and contributed steadily on offense.
+James was aggressive throughout the final three quarters, bulling his way to the hoop and sliding away from defenders in another impressive two-way game.

+“He was just locked in and had a really good night in both halves, but particularly in the second half,” Los Angeles coach Frank Vogel said.

 Donovan Mitchell scored 24 points for the Jazz, who played without injured newcomer Bojan Bogdanovic.

-Davis had already played in a regular-season game at Staples Center in a Lakers uniform while getting wildly cheered — but that happened three days earlier during the Lakers’ loss in the Clippers’ home opener.

-The star center is still looking for his flow, but he blocked five shots and contributed steadily on offense, even scoring his first bucket on an alley-oop from James.
+Utah has committed 34 turnovers in its first two games.

 Jeff Green had five points while starting in place of Bogdanovic, Utah’s $73 million free agent acquisition.
 The Jazz beat Oklahoma City in their opener, but didn’t have enough offense to compete with the new-look Lakers and their solid defensive schemes.